Steve Bilko

 Stephen Thomas Bilko (November 13, 1928 – March 7, 1978) was an American professional baseball player known for his home run hitting as a minor leaguer during the 1950s.
 He was 20 years old when he broke into Major League Baseball on September 22, 1949, with the St. Louis Cardinals.
 Bilko threw and batted right-handed; he was listed as 6 ft 1 in tall, and 230 lb, and was nicknamed "Stout Steve" during his career because of his ample girth.

 Nat Hiken, creator of The Phil Silvers Show, supposedly took the name of the character Sgt.
-Bilko from the ballplayer, whose long-ball heroics for one of Los Angeles' two minor-league teams of the mid-1950s made him a local celebrity.
+Bilko from the ballplayer, whose long-ball heroics for the Los Angeles Angels of the Pacific Coast League (PCL) in the mid-1950s made him a local celebrity.